Month: June 2015

 We ended our tour of the area with a trip up to Boot Hill Cemetery.

-Where you can see the graves of five men who were hanged in Virginia City.
-You can see the post where they were hanged in the Hangman’s Building.
+You can see the graves of five men who were hanged in Virginia City at Boot Hill Cemetery.
+You can also see the post where they were hanged in the Hangman’s Building.

 See y’all down the road!